avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 This weekend, I finally finished the third book of the Stormlight Archive, \_Oathbringer\_.
 It was a whopping **1,248 pages, full of 450,000 words!!**

-#### Waittttt How long does it take to read Something Like That?
+#### Waittttt How long does it take to read that many words?

-If you are an average speed adult reader, you can digest around ~250 words a minute.
+If you are an average speed adult reader, you can digest around ~250 words per minute.
 That means it would take 1,800 minutes, or **30 hours of reading time** to finish reading one of these bad boys.

 I didn't quite time myself or even know my reading speed, but can safely say it took me over 2.5 weeks of putting other things off to finish it up.